opf/openproject/docs/development/concepts/inline-editing/README.md

 The `EditingPortalService` will render a `EditFormPortalComponent` with some HTML form wrapping for correct handling of submit events and labels.
 This portal will in turn render the actual `EditFieldComponent`.
 The service will wire up these components automatically.

-If you were to explictly render an edit field, this would look as follows.
+If you were to explicitly render an edit field, this would look as follows.
 Note that again, this is handled by the `EditForm` automatically whenever the user activates an `EditableAttributeFieldComponent` field.

 ```typescript
 @Component({ selector: 'minimal-example', template: '' })